nilisha-jais/HP-Cloak/readme.md

 Inspired by <strong>The Invisibility Cloak of Harry Potter </strong>the project <strong>The Red Camouflaged Cape </strong> is built
 <br/>
-The Cloak of invisibility is a magical artefact usead to render the wearer invisible.
+The Cloak of invisibility is a magical artefact used to render the wearer invisible.

 <!-- Extensions Required -->
 ### Usage Guidelines.

   To use The Red Camouflage Cape,
-  -firstly run the file <strong>backgroundimg.py </strong>Press <strong>q </strong>to capture the image.<br>This would click the image of the background and save it with the name <strong>image.jpg</strong>
+  - firstly run the file <strong>backgroundimg.py </strong>Press <strong>q </strong>to capture the image.<br>This would click the image of the background and save it with the name <strong>image.jpg</strong>
-  -Now run the file <strong>invisibilityCloak.py </strong>and see  the magic.<br>You can hide yourself in the red cloth and enjoy the mesmerizing background music!!
+  - Now run the file <strong>invisibilityCloak.py </strong>and see  the magic.<br>You can hide yourself in the red cloth and enjoy the mesmerizing background music!!

 ### Built With
 The project is built using basic Python code.</br>